yokolet/tranquil-beach/backtracking/generate_parentheses.md

 #### How to Solve

-Both BSF and DFS work to generate parenthses.
+Both BSF and DFS work to generate parentheses.
 When going to the next level, check how many opening and closing parenethess are left.

-The unussed closing parenthesis should be always more than the unused opening parentheses.
-If the conditions meet, add a parenthesis and decrease the number of opening or closing parenthsis.
+Unused closing parentheses should be always more than the unused opening parentheses.
+If the conditions meet, add a parenthesis and decrease the number of opening or closing parentheses.
 When none of opening and closeing parenthesis is left, add the generated string to the result list.

 #### Solution